llisas/react-podcast/README.md

 ## Installation

-    Clone the develop branch an run
+    Clone the develop branch and run

 ```bash
    npm install